frieden84/DemaRQ/README.md

 ## How to cite
-- People who wish to use or compare with DemaRQ in their publications can cite the following paper:
+- If you wish to use or compare with DemaRQ, please cite the following paper:

 [Abualhaija, S., Arora, C., Sabetzadeh, M., Briand, L. C., & Vaz, E. (2019, September).
 A Machine Learning-Based Approach for Demarcating Requirements in Textual Specifications.
 In 2019 IEEE 27th International Requirements Engineering Conference (RE) (pp. 51-62).
 IEEE.](https://orbilu.uni.lu/bitstream/10993/39889/1/AASBV_RE19_AuthorPreprint.pdf)